-Patients currently taking sildenafil, who have not experienced any complications with their treatment, and are scheduled for routine right heart catheterisation.
+Step 1: Patients currently taking sildenafil, who have not experienced any complications with their treatment, and are scheduled for routine right heart catheterisation

-Patients who are currently taking sildenafil for pulmonary hypertension and have not experienced any complications with their treatment.
+Step 2: Patients who are currently taking sildenafil for pulmonary hypertension and have not experienced any complications with their treatment

 What does the study involve?

-The procedures in this step will take place in hospital over 1 day.
-As part of routine care each patient will have a procedure called a right heart catheterisation involving the insertion of a tube into a blood vessel in the leg and a wire inserted through the tube and into the heart.
-The patient will then take 1 or 2 capsules of the trial drug.
-The right heart catheterisation procedure will be extended for the trial, by approximately 2 hours, to enable the measurement of changes in blood flow and blood pressure in the lungs after taking the trial drug.
+Step 1: The procedures in this step take place in hospital over 1 day.
+As part of routine care each patient has a procedure called a right heart catheterisation involving the insertion of a tube into a blood vessel in the leg and a wire inserted through the tube and into the heart.
+The patient then takes 1 or 2 capsules of the study drug.
+The right heart catheterisation procedure is extended for the study by about 2 hours to enable the measurement of changes in blood flow and blood pressure in the lungs after taking the trial drug.

-Each patient will have 5 sets of blood samples taken over a period of up to 6 hours 15 minutes; usually these samples will be collected via another tube, inserted once (e.g. in the arm) that remains in place until the end of the blood sampling period.
-Blood flow and pressure in the patients lungs and other areas will be monitored, as will emerging side effects.
+Each patient has 5 sets of blood samples taken over a period of up to 6 hours 15 minutes; usually these samples are collected via another tube, inserted once (e.g. in the arm) that remains in place until the end of the blood sampling period.
+Blood flow and pressure in the patients lungs and other areas are monitored, as are emerging side effects.

 What are the possible benefits and risks of participating?